parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/transaction.md

 ### Append Command to Existing File
-As explained in the beginning of [Transaction](#transaction) section, Transaction in ParallelChain protocol accepts sequence of commands.
-But you may find that `transaction create` in previous section only support a single Command in Transaction.
+As explained at the beginning of the [Transaction](#transaction) section, Transaction in the ParallelChain Protocol accepts a sequence of commands.
+But you may find that the command in the previous section, `transaction create`, only supports a single Command in Transaction.

 If you want to support multiple Commands, use the following command with the [subcommand](#prepare-transaction-file).
 This appends a `Command` element to the back of the command array in Transaction.
-Please note that commands in array will be executed in sequential order.
+Please note that commands in the array will be executed in sequential order.

 Example:
 === "Linux / macOS"